spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/backup-restore.md

 ### Instructions

-1. Log into the Palette system console as an administrator.
+1. Log in to [Palette](https://console.spectrocloud.com) as an administrator.
 Refer to the [Access the System Console](../system-management/system-management.md#access-the-system-console) section for more information.

 2. From the left **Main Menu**, select **Administration**.